- Home

 Attendance Policy

 You must attend class.
-The famous comedian/writer Woody Allen said, "90 percent of life is just showing up."
+The famous comedian/writer Woody Allen said, " Ninety percent of success of life is just showing up."
 He must have been referring to Economics classes.
 Students that miss class universally do poorly in Economics courses.
 This is because the content is applied learning and you can’t fake that.
 Note that the Economics Department policy is to not drop students for lack of attendance; thus, if a student does not attend class, it is the student’s responsibility to drop the course.

 Availability

-I have office hours by appointment and would prefer those to be either immediately before class or after class.
+I have office hours every Tuesday and Thursday from 9:15 to 11 a.m. and from 3 to 5 p.m.
+Also, I am available by appointment.
 That being said, I get to class ten minutes early and typically stay around for ten minutes after, so most questions can be taken up at that time.

 Additional Information